How the Philippines Social Security System saved US$8m

 How they did it

-They also consolidated two others systems at the same time.
-They have a content repository for their legal department, and an office productivity system.
-By consolidating these onto the cloud, they saved money and made it easier for their users.
+They also consolidated two other systems at the same time.
+They have a content repository for their legal department and an office productivity system.
+By consolidating these into the cloud, they saved money and made it easier for their users.

 “This is just the start of our journey in the cloud,” Layson says.
 “Our approach in the cloud is very cautious, same as other government agencies.”
 They are trialing Software as a Service (SAAS) and will look to migrate some web services onto the cloud soon.
 “Slowly but surely we are adapting”.